PhD in Physics

 The department offers the following degrees:

-Students enrolled in the UT San Antonio (UTSA) Physics PhD Physics program now have the option to reside at UTB and conduct their research under the direction of a graduate faculty member of the UTB Physics department.
-All requirements for the program including graduation requirements are the same as those established for the UTSA PhD Physics program.
+Students enrolled in the UT Arlington (UTA) Cooperative PhD Physics program now have the option to reside at UTB and conduct their research under the direction of a graduate faculty member of the UTB Physics department.
+All requirements for the program including graduation requirements are the same as those established for the UTA PhD Physics program.